loosenthedark/brew-barberista-landing-page/README.md

 - Pure JS boilerplate for the 'scroll back to top' `button` adpated from [this CodePen](https://jsfiddle.net/amirsaleem/xpd1wr7n/) | [transition styles applied on this element with help from this example](https://bbbootstrap.com/snippets/simple-back-top-smooth-scroll-17111555)

 - FUTURE FEATURES: [`scroll behavior` property (still) not supported by Safari](https://css-tricks.com/almanac/properties/s/scroll-behavior/) - [potential workaround(s) to be implemented at a later date](https://css-tricks.com/snippets/jquery/smooth-scrolling/)

+- [favicon.io (favicon generator):](https://favicon.io/favicon-converter/) used to create a [favicon](https://user-images.githubusercontent.com/48750933/123767889-be6b7a80-d8bf-11eb-956c-4ec07621fab9.png) boasting full cross-browser compatibility

+- [WebAIM (contrast checker):](https://webaim.org/resources/contrastchecker/) used to ensure site foreground and background colour contrasts meet [WCAG 2 accessibility requirements](https://webaim.org/articles/contrast/)
+- [Web Formatter:](https://webformatter.com) used to assist in optimising code readability
+- [Autoprefixer:](https://autoprefixer.github.io/) used to parse CSS and apply all necessary vendor prefixes

+- [Ray.so:](https://ray.so/) used to create the code block image featured in the [**Bugs** section](#bugs) of this Markdown file